 The only rumor we've got to go on right now is that there would be only a single 12MP rear camera on the Pixel Fold, and two front-facing 8MP ones according to data found in the Google Camera app.
-The single 12MP sensor, apparently the same one used in the Google Pixel 3, is disappointing considering the rival Galaxy Z Fold 3 has three rear cameras.
+The single 12MP sensor is disappointing considering the rival Galaxy Z Fold 3 has three rear cameras.
 However with its software powers, Google may still ensure the Pixel Fold takes the best photos of any foldable.

 As for those two front-facing cameras, it's not clear how they're arranged.
 The obvious answer would be to have one on the front with an exterior display and another inside on the main unfolded display.
 However if there's only a single display on the Pixel Fold, perhaps the two cameras act as a main/ultrawide pair.